 The BTO tubes will be of different sizes depending on its location.
 The tubes at the spider location in front of the pupil will be no wider than an inch so that they will not increase the pupil obscuration and telescope emissivity.
 The tubes exiting from the LE will be larger, at least 2"x4"; this will allow for easier handling and provide structural integrity at the attachment points.
-The attachment points to the telescope shall be compliant so as not to impact telescope performance.
+The attachment points to the telescope will be compliant so as not to impact telescope performance.
 The tubes will be slightly pressurized from the LE to the BGS with a modest 1 to 2 SCFM of purge air starting at the BGS to maintain cleanliness within the tube structure.
 To ensure there is no turbulence due to a chimney effect, a window will be added at the LE.
 The Switchyard is expected to generate over 150 W of heat which will be removed by liquid cooling; however, the window will prevent any remaining heat from going through the BTO structure.
-The exterior of the tube shall be painted with low emissivity paint as are the trusses and spiders on the telescope.
-The interior of the tubes will preferably have a rough, dark finish to reduce scattered light and reflections from accidental beam-tube contact.
+The exterior of the tube shall be painted with low emissivity paint similar to the trusses and spiders on the telescope.
+The interior of the tubes will preferably have a rough, dark finish to reduce scattered light and reflections from accidental beam to tube contact, however this may not be practical and is not absolutely necessary.